PDFWAC 296-155-53408

 (D) A device that automatically limits range of movement, set to prevent encroachment.

-(c) Assembly/disassembly below power lines is prohibited.
-No part of a crane/derrick, load line or load (including rigging and lifting accessories), whether partially or fully assembled, is allowed below a power line unless you have confirmed that the utility owner/operator has deenergized and (at the worksite) visibly grounded the power line.
+(c) Assembly, disassembly, or reconfiguration below power lines is prohibited.
+No part of a crane/equipment, load line, or load (including rigging and lifting accessories), whether partially or fully assembled, is allowed below a power line unless it has been confirmed that the utility owner/operator has deenergized and visibly grounded the power line at the job site.

-(d) Assembly/disassembly inside Table 4 clearance is prohibited.
-No part of a crane/derrick, load line or load (including rigging and lifting accessories), whether partially or fully assembled, is allowed closer than the minimum approach distance under Table 4 of a power line unless you have confirmed that the utility owner/operator has deenergized and (at the worksite) visibly grounded the power line.
+(d) Assembly, disassembly, or reconfiguration inside Table 4 clearance is prohibited.
+No part of a crane/equipment, load line, or load (including rigging and lifting accessories), whether partially or fully assembled, is allowed closer than the minimum approach distance under Table 4 of a power line unless it has been confirmed that the utility owner/operator has deenergized and visibly grounded the power line at the job site.

 (e) Voltage information.
-Where Option (3) is used, the utility owner/operator of power lines must provide the requested voltage information prior to commencement of work or within two working days of your request.
+Where Option (3) is used, the utility owner/operator of power lines must provide the requested voltage information prior to commencement of work or within two working days of the request.

 (f) Power lines presumed energized.
-You must assume that all power lines are energized unless the utility owner/operator confirms that the power line has been and continues to be deenergized and visibly grounded at the worksite.
+It must be assumed that all power lines are energized unless the utility owner/operator confirms that the power line has been, and continues to be, deenergized and visibly grounded at the job site.

 (a) Hazard assessments and precautions inside the work zone.
-Before beginning crane/derrick operations, you must:
+Before beginning crane/equipment operations, the employer must:

-(A) Define a work zone by demarcating boundaries (such as with flags, or a device such as a range limit device or range control warning device) and prohibiting the operator from operating the crane/derrick past those boundaries; or
+(A) Define a work zone by demarcating boundaries that are equipped with fluorescent colored flags, or similar high-visibility markings clearly visible to the operator, or a device such as a range limit device or range control warning device, and prohibiting the operator from operating the crane/equipment past those boundaries; or

-(B) Define the work zone as the area 360 degrees around the crane/derrick, up to its maximum working radius.
+(B) Define the work zone as the area 360 degrees around the crane/equipment, up to its maximum working radius.

-(ii) Determine if any part of the crane/derrick, load line or load (including rigging and lifting accessories), if operated up to its maximum working radius in the work zone, could get closer than 20 feet of a power line that is up to 350 kV or closer than 50 feet of a power line that exceeds 350 kV.
-If so, you must meet the requirements in Option (1), Option (2), or Option (3) as follows:
+(ii) Determine if any part of the crane/equipment, load line, or load (including rigging and lifting accessories), if operated up to its maximum working radius in the work zone, could get closer than 20 feet of a power line that is up to 350 kV, or closer than 50 feet of a power line that exceeds 350 kV.
+If so, the employer must meet the requirements in Option (1), Option (2), or Option (3) as follows:

 (A) Option (1) - Deenergize and ground.
-Confirm from the utility owner/operator that the power line has been deenergized and visibly grounded at the worksite.
+Confirm from the utility owner/operator that the power line has been deenergized and visibly grounded at the job site.

 (C) Option (3) - Table 4 clearance.